amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 1. A proper hash function that produces as few collisions as possible.
 2. An array that is big enough to hold all the required values.

-Let's give it another shot to our hash function:
+Let's give it another shot to our hash function.
+Instead of using the length of the string, let's sum each character [ascii code](https://simple.wikipedia.org/wiki/ASCII).

 ```js
   hash(key) {